JohnSwiftC/schedcalc/README.md

 - Finds shortest paths of *desired ingredients* to a set of effects.
 - Shows all potential paths.
+- Shows the ingredient cost and final sell multiplier of every path you find.

 # Technical Details